HAMZA EL DIN 1929 -

 was mostly interested in the virtuosic traditions of classical Arabic

 and Ottoman styles.
 One day, on Pacifica radio in Berkeley, I heard a

 long selection from the recording "Al Oud."
 It was not the type of

 virtuosic oud playing I thought I was interested in, but it had some

 quality I had never heard before.
 As I began to really listen, I was

 totally captivated.
-To me, it sounded like a marriage of Black and Arab
+To me, it sounded like a marriage of sub-Saharan and Arab

-Africa, a marriage of painful nostalgia and profound joy, and a
+Africa, a marriage of effervescent joy and painful nostalgia, as well as a

 before.
 Who was this guy?